justinjaywang/taiwanese-foods/_foods/x.md

 position: 14
 ---

 Xīguā (*watermelon*) is abundant in Taiwan from April to August.
-Taiwan produces some of the world's tastiest varieties, due in large part to the extensive work of Taiwanese horticulturalist Chen Wen-yu, known as the "Watermelon King."
+Taiwan produces some of the world's tastiest varieties, due in large part to the extensive and innovative work of horticulturalist Chen Wen-yu, known as the "Watermelon King."